 The Magmas and Volcanoes Laboratory (LMV) is a joint research unit of the University of Clermont-Auvergne (UCA), associated with the Centre National de la Recherche Scientifique (CNRS, UMR 6524), the Institut de Recherche pour le Développement (IRD, UMR 163).
 It is one of the two laboratories of the Observatoire de Physique du Globe de Clermont-Ferrand (OPGC).
 The LMV is also the Department of Earth Science Education of the UCA.

-The LMV is spread over several sites, including the main one at Clermont-Auvergne University, a site at Jean Monnet University, and several secondary sites outside of metropolitan France (Ecuador, Peru and Indonesia).
+The LMV is spread over several sites including the UCA (main site) and several secondary sites outside metropolitan France (Ecuador, Peru and Indonesia).
 It has developed around three missions:

 - Fundamental research: Understanding the whole range of magmatic and volcanic processes, from deep processes within the Earth’s mantle to surface eruption ;

 - Perennial observation: To monitor natural phenomena related to volcanic activity on our planet, in order to understand the processes and prevent associated risks;

 - Partnership with Southern countries: Conducting research for development for the benefit of our partners (Latin America, Asia) through cooperation programs.